Blockmodo/coin_registry/README.md

 > root → explorer

-An array of URLs of where users can get blockchain realted inforation.
+An array of URLs of where users can get blockchain related information.

 > root → chat